wadda/Bari/README.md

 ![LOGO](https://cloud.githubusercontent.com/assets/4308824/19649233/bef2d0f0-9a50-11e6-9274-961f3a3d0256.png)

-Environmental Wave sensor built "good'n'cheap"
+An environmental wave sensor built with off the shelf componants.